Using playing cards to store hidden data:

-In this example, I'll be encoding into the cards all the 4-bit binary numbers in order from 0001 to 1111 (In other words the binary equivalents of the decimal numbers: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15).
+In this example, I will be encoding into the cards all the 4-bit binary numbers, in order, from 0001 to 1111.
+These are the binary equivalents of the decimal numbers: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14 and 15.
 We could just as easily encode 2-bit, 3-bit, 5-bit numbers etc, or just a string of unrelated ones and zeroes.

-We continue like this until eventually we have been through the entire pack once and end up once more at the Ace of Spades, which on the first run represented a zero so was removed as an absent card.
-At this point we will be about to encode the binary number 1110 (14 in decimal).
+We continue like this until, eventually, we have been through the entire pack once.
+At this point, we will be once more at the ace of spades, which on the first run represented a zero, so was removed as an absent card.
+When we are at this point in the pack, we will be about to encode the binary number 1110 (14 in decimal).
 The cards that we removed and passed to the back of the pack have a new set position and order.
-Where they are and where they should be can be worked out from the fact they were absent before.
-Therefore the Implied Card Method will continue to work here, and it will continue to work all the way through until we have no more cards to use.
+Where they are, and where they should be, can be worked out from the fact that they were absent before.
+Therefore, the Implied Card Method will continue to work here, and it will continue to work all the way through until we have no more cards to use.

-If you are trying this yourself, then comparing the remaining cards in this and the following examples can help you see if your encoding was correct or if you made any mistakes.
+If you are trying this yourself, then comparing the remaining cards in this and the following examples can help you see if your encoding was correct, or if you made any mistakes.
 The remaining cards are equivalent to a very half-hearted checksum.
-There will be many different encodings that will produce the same leftover cards, however you can be sure that if your last cards are different then you (or I) have made a mistake somewhere.
+There will be many different encodings that will produce the same leftover cards.
+However, you can be sure that if your last cards are different then you (or I) have made a mistake somewhere.

 As we saw, the number 0000 doesn't actually use any cards.
 All the cards are passed to the back of the pack.
 This is one of the paradoxes of this method - some numbers can be encoded without reducing the number of cards available for encoding other numbers.